 Welcome to the first week of my new What Makes You Happy? guest series.
 This week a lovely friend of mine, Jen, has put her own spin on the theme which I absolutely love!
 It’s a heart-warming read which I know you’ll enjoy, I was left smiling from ear to ear by the end of it, so without further ado, here is Jen’s “Ten Things My Daughter & I Do For Daily Happiness” …

 Firstly, I just want to thank lovely Katie for giving me the opportunity to write a guest post for her ‘What Makes You Happy?’ series.
 I am so grateful because like any parent, my daughter’s happiness is paramount and I want to ensure she will love and enjoy her childhood, and I too have to feel happy in order to give my child the best of me.
-My name is Jen and I am yet to launch my blog, but I am over on Twitter (@Lifemilk2016) and Instagram (Lifemilk_).
+My name is Jen and I blog at Life-Milk.com, I am also over on Twitter (@Lifemilk2016) and Instagram (Lifemilk_).
 I have an 8-year-old daughter, Kourtney, and below I will list 10 things we do practically every day for our happiness, whether that be something I allow her to do independently or something we do together.

 - “I love you” – This may be an obvious cliché one but I always tell my daughter that I love her, first thing in the morning and last thing at night.
 Of course I say it more often than this but I always make sure it is the first and last thing she hears, whether she is with me or not.
 I grew up in a household where it wasn’t said often and it left me feeling very unloved from a young age, which has had an effect on my adult life too, therefore I feel it is imperative that my child knows that I love her.